 How Machine Learning Improved a Car Production with AI Predictions

-Clearly, increasing efficiency with the lowest possible consumption of materials is the biggest challenge for car factory owners.
+Increasing efficiency by ensuring the lowest possible consumption of materials is a big challenge for car factory owners.
 Read how we use machine learning to help a leading brand on the global automotive market to improve the prediction of materials consumption.

-Our client, a German car manufacturer, want to predict daily glue consumption based on the type and number of parts that enter the factory on a day.
-The purpose of daily consumption prediction is to improve the planning of glue stores and save unnecessary purchases.
+Our client, a German car manufacturer, wanted to predict daily materials consumption based on the type and number of parts sent to the production hall on a given day.
+The purpose of daily consumption prediction was to minimize the waste and save unnecessary purchases.

-First, the client turn to the data scientists team from Stermedia to verify the idea of the internal team and refine the business side of the project.
-And, without a doubt, conduct analysis using artificial intelligence (machine learning).
+The client turned to the data scientists from Stermedia to verify the idea of the internal team and refine the business side of the project.
+Furthermore, they expected Stermedia to conduct data analysis using artificial intelligence (machine learning).
+Our team was

-As a result, we improved the quality of materials consumption prediction by 15%.
-According to the weight mean absolute percentage error.
+As a result of this project, we improved the quality of materials consumption prediction by 15%, according to the weighted mean absolute percentage error.
 In a longer perspective, this prediction leads to more accurate planning and waste reduction in the manufacturing process.

-In the above work, the model use jupyter environment for Python and the scikit learn and pandas libraries.
+In the above work, the models were prepared using Jupyter Notebook environment for Python and the scikit-learn and pandas libraries.